LittleMoonie/TimeManager/App.Docusaurus/content/overview/getting-started.md

 ---

-**SUMMARY**: Install Node 24+, Yarn 4, and Docker; run `docker compose up --build --watch` from `App.Infra` to launch the full stack; use Yarn scripts for development, testing, and OpenAPI generation; update documentation alongside code changes.
+**SUMMARY**: Install Node 24+, Yarn 4, and Docker; run `docker compose up --build --watch` from `App.Infra` to launch the core stack, adding profiles for Adminer/monitoring/Jenkins/docs as needed; use Yarn scripts for development, testing, and OpenAPI generation; update documentation alongside code changes.